Badless/NeuOS/README.md

 <summary>(11.10.2022)</summary>
 </details>

+## Have an idea for our os?
+If you have any idea that you think will be good, then you can post it on our [Discord](https://discord.gg/FHNfYAnvP6).
+You can also add some additional code which could help us to make it

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.